 - Determine the amount of your total monthly expense you want to dedicate to a payment.
 Write the figure down.

 - In our example, the actual RV payment you could afford is 60 percent of $600, or $360 per month.

 - Determine the amount of cash you have available to buy an RV.
 We call that “Available Cash.”
 Available cash is made up of two things:

 - The cash your RV payment will buy you.
 A tip: Your credit union may finance 100% of your RV purchase price, and may not require a down payment, either.
 But because RVs depreciate as fast or faster than cars, we hope you’ll consider making a down payment to protect you from future liability when you decide to sell the RV.

 - Any money you contribute to a down payment.
 “Available Cash” also includes any cash from savings or the sale of an old RV you plan to use as a down payment.
 (If you plan to trade in an old RV or sell it yourself, you will need to know the approximate equity you have in the old RV—its wholesale value minus your loan payoff if any.
 To determine an approximate wholesale value, use one of the pricing guides under “New or Used?”.)

-- Use the calculator on the right to help you determine your Available Cash figure.
+- Use the calculator on the left to help you determine your Available Cash figure.
 Just fill in the blanks and click “compute.”